lexiewangdl/pyalgo/linked_lists/README.md

 - Initialize tail of reversed linked list to be `None`
 - Use one pointer `head`, pointing to the head node in the unprocessed part of linked list
 - While there are still unprocessed nodes, do the following...
   - Store the new unprocessed part of linked list as a temp variable `temp = head.next`
+    - This is because if we don't store the new unprocessed part, we will lose track of it, and we won't be able to move on to the next node
   - Make current head (head of unprocessed part)'s `next` pointer point to `tail` (`head.next = tail`)
   - Update `tail` (note that `tail` should always point to the _first_ node), `tail = head`
   - Update `head`, make it point to the head of new unprocessed part, `head = temp`